 Cut it on the diagonal twice.
 You will have two leftover.
 I found if I cut those in half they worked for my corners.
 I know technically I should have cut two 6″ squares and cut them on the diagonal once.
 But why waste fabric?

 Place these around your quilt to finish edges and sew in diagonal rows.

-If you want to change the size of your blocks there is a tutorial here to help you figure out your setting triangles.
+If you prefer I have a video tutorial.
+Also if you want to change the size of your blocks there is a tutorial here to help you figure out your setting triangles.
 Hope this helps you.
 Let me know if you have questions.
 Enjoy your 4th!